April 16, 2026

 • Builds genuine communication and teamwork habits

-• Best limited to groups of four to eight players for focus
+• Best limited to groups of four to eight players

 • Less entertaining for teams preferring humor-driven games